visit-dav/visit/src/doc/using_visit/MakingItPretty/Annotations.rst

    Currently, there is a limitation in the use of image annotations while operating in client/server mode.
    The *path* used must be the *same* on both the local (client) and remote (server) machines.
    Often, the only way to achieve this may be to have the image file in ``/tmp`` or ``/var/tmp``.
+   For parallel engines, this may necessitate a complicated set of manual steps to a) wait for the parallel job to start, b) identify the node running MPI rank 0 (the only MPI rank where annotations are processed) and c) copy the file to the ``/tmp`` directory on that node assuming access controls will even allow that.

 .. _fig-MakingItPretty-AnnotationObjectImage: